China flag

 • Is China safe to live in?

 China usually feels calm on safety.
 Petty theft can happen where tourists gather.
 Use normal city habits at night.
+China has a high safety baseline; still use normal city awareness in crowds and nightlife.

 Local signals for planning a move